-The n-Body Problem Closed-form Solution monograph (is a freebie ebook), now the 4th Edition, is the principal pdf file and its thrust is the presentation of the generalization of NEWTON's Law of Universal Gravitation -- in the form of an easy to use algorithm for calculating the interacting forces for any number of isolated bodies.
+The n-Body Problem Closed-form Solution monograph (is a freebie ebook), now the 4th Edition, is the principal pdf file below and its thrust is the presentation of the generalization of NEWTON's Law of Universal Gravitation -- in the form of an easy to use algorithm for calculating the gravitational interacting forces for any number of isolated bodies.

 This page is under construction (since 2013)...but you can view or download any pdf file by clicking that file.
 Feel free to comment at firstname.lastname@example.org about the contents of any of these files; and please report any errors too (thank you).

 Added to the principal Monograph, 2nd Edition, was the "Planet Forces" section which refers to LIBESKIND's work.

 One suggestion in this principal Monograph is the electromagnetic energy flux issuing from the atomic nuclei is a cause of gravity.
 The flux however weak doesn't stop at the valence electron, but travels on effecting other atom's electrons.

 Premise: a mechanism of gravity is assumed to be the result of van der WAALS like forces.
 That is, all the Earth's atom's nuclei radiate electromagnetic energy – is the energy which holds their electrons in orbit, including the outer-most valance electrons.
 These nuclei forces don't stop at the valance electrons, but continue weakly, spreading on outward like van der WAALS forces.
 This gives rise to gravity.
 Hence it is assumed Earth's mechanism of gravity is via the resulting manifestation of all Earth's nuclei's attractive, diffused electromagnetic flux, by-passing forces, which gives rise to gravity.